Forum Rules, Guidelines, and Tips

 1. Rules: In addition to following these rules, you must observe the Registration Agreement that you accepted when you registered.

 2. Courtesy: Treat others with courtesy.
-Marrowforums does not permit personal insults, profanity, "shouting" (LIKE THIS!!!), racial, ethnic, cultural, or other forms of intolerance, or any form of harassment.
+Avoid insults, profanity, "shouting" (LIKE THIS!!!), racial, ethnic, cultural, or other forms of intolerance, or any form of harassment.
 Do not purposely provoke or annoy other members.

 3. On-topic: Keep your posts relevant to the topic of the thread.
 If if you have a different topic to discuss, start a new thread in the appropriate forum.